google/nucleus/docs/source/nucleus/io/genomics_writer.md

     useful for file types that have logical headers where some operations depend on that header information (e.g. VCF using its headers to determine type information of annotation fields).
+  compression_type:  Either 'ZLIB', 'GZIP', '' (uncompressed), or
+    None.
+If None, __init__ will guess the compression type based on the input_path's suffix.

 Raises:
   IOError:  if there was any problem opening output_path for writing.